umbraco/UmbracoDocs/Tutorials/Editors-Manual/Getting-Started-With-Umbraco/Deleting-and-Restoring-Pages/index-v9.md

 # Deleting and Restoring Pages

-If you have pages that are no longer required for your website you can delete them.
+If you have pages that are no longer required for your website, you can delete them.
 Upon deletion, the page is moved to the **Recycle Bin** and is not deleted permanently.

 In case you wish to restore the page, you can restore them from the **Recycle Bin**.
-You also have the option to empty the recycle bin which permanently deletes the items.
+You also have the option to empty the Recycle Bin which permanently deletes all the items.

 ## Deleting a Page